4 People Shot In Drive-By Shooting During Sidewalk Sale In North Philadelphia, Police Say

 PHILADELPHIA (CBS) — Police say four people were shot in a drive-by shooting in North Philadelphia Wednesday night.
 It happened around 10 p.m. at Germantown and Erie Avenues.

-Police believe this shooting happened at a makeshift sidewalk sale where people were selling clothes and shoes and other similar items.READ MORE: Scratch-Off Ticket Worth $3 Million Sold In Montgomery County
+Police believe this shooting happened at a makeshift sidewalk sale where people were selling clothes and shoes and other similar items.READ MORE: CBS3 Mysteries: Investigators Seeking Vehicle, Possible Witness Who Could Be Key In Solving Brett Moss' Murder

-Two of the victims, a 34-year-old man, and another male are in critical condition.
+Two of the victims — a 34-year-old man, and another male — are in critical condition.

 Police say an 18-year-old woman believed to be an innocent bystander was shot in both legs and is in stable condition.